 Search and Rescue activities include but are not limited to locating, extricating, and providing immediate medical assistance to victims trapped in emergency situation.
 People who are trapped under destroyed buildings or are isolated due to any disaster need immediate assistance.
 The District Magistrate in conjunction with local authorities will be responsible for search and rescue operations in an affected region.
 At present, Nodal department for this activity is NDRF and Home Guard/Civil Defence Department.
 There are other bodies too that help these departments in this work like Health department and Fire department.
 In doing so, the District Magistrate will be guided by relevant disaster management plans and will also be supported by Government departments including local authorities.
-Dedicated search and rescue operations in the district.
+Dedicated search and rescue teams from various line departments have been formed to support the search and rescue operations in the district.
 Team members have to be periodically trained and retrained on the elements of collapsed structure, confined space search & rescue and rope rescue etc.